vonunwerth/Seacucumber/README.md

 In our framework you only must change a few things:

-1. Create a new class for your new Matching-Algorithm in the matcher package and let your new class extends the abstract class matcher.
+1. Create a new class for your new Matching-Algorithm in the matcher package and let your new class extend the abstract class Matcher.
 2. Implement the matchingAlgorithm()-method and import org.neo4j.graphdb in order to use the Nodes of Neo4J.
 Also import the java.util.List instead of the suggested scale list.
-Last import java.util.Map to get a result map of your keys and lists of nodes in the end.
+Lastly import java.util.Map to get a result map of your keys and lists of nodes in the end.

 ```
 @Override